 Renewal levies.
 Most regression discontinuity studies that use voting data to look at the impact of funding changes examine new tax levies for additional funding.
 Cellini, Ferreira and Rothstein (2010) observes that votes for additional tax money may not be statistically independent; a vote may be proposed until it passes.
 We minimize this source of endogeneity of new votes by only considering renewal votes (Brasington, 2017).
 While a government may choose when to put a vote for additional funding on the ballot and keep proposing the new tax until it is passed, when a vote passes it has an expiration date.
 So if a road tax levy for additional funding passes in 2007 to last five years, in 2012 voters will have the chance to renew or reject the tax.
 The timing of the vote in 2012 is not endogenous, having been set in 2007.
 If voters renew it in 2012, it will be up for renewal again in 2017.

 Spending impact of failing to renew a levy.
 When a renewal tax levy fails, the local government loses the funding from that tax levy.
 The local government may still have tax levies for other purposes in effect, but the road tax levy that failed to renew is no longer collected.
 To investigate the amount of loss in road maintenance funds after a failure to renew road tax levy, we use information from the levy database, along with home prices and demographics information.
 We use these data to determine the dollar amount in consideration when a household is making a decision on whether to vote for or against a renewal road tax levy, and we call it Average Road Tax per household, which is the tax amount that a household will be paying if the levy is successfully renewed.
-Average Road Tax per household is computed using the following formula -
+Average Road Tax per household is computed using the following formula:

 Average Road Tax per householdit = millage rateit × Average Assessed valueit (1) where i is the city, t is the year, and millage rate 1 is the predetermined millage amount